 The responsibility for bus shelter and street furniture maintenance and improvements within some municipalities may be beholden to existing contracts.
-In future solicitations for bus stop shelter maintenance, cities should prioritize regular maintenance and rider safety.
-VCTC is most suitable for leading the development of this database as a countywide entity, however, transit agencies and localities would still need to regularly participate by providing the full extent of their existing bus stop data, and reporting changes to each stop as conditions change.
+In future solicitations, cities should prioritize regular maintenance and rider safety.
+VCTC is most suitable for leading the development of this database as a countywide entity, however, transit agencies and localities would still need to participate by providing the full extent of their existing bus stop data, and reporting changes to each stop as conditions change.